Artificial Intelligence and Informatics for Predictive Biology

 Why?

 Adapting AI and machine learning for use in biology presents a number of challenges.
-Biology is complex, every person, patient and sample in biology has unique variations, which creates huge challenges.
+Biology is complex, shows variations and the data we generate contain margins of error.
 Harnessing the power of AI and machine learning to understand biology is in its infancy, and as a result is often used inefficiently or in ways that doesn’t yield helpful results.
-Our work in this area will address these challenges and our learning show how AI can be used more efficiently and effectively.

 Why the Rosalind Franklin Institute?